 Coordinating Committee

-Caroline Baillie is Professor of Professor of Integrated and Engineering and Director of the Master’s in Engineering, Sustainability and Health (MESH).
+Caroline Baillie is a Professor of Integrated and Engineering and Director of the Master’s in Engineering, Sustainability and Health (MESH).
 Previously, she served as Chair of Engineering Education at the University of Western Australia and her main research interests are Engineering and Social Justice within Engineering Education as well as through her practical development work in the network organisation she runs with Eric Feinblatt, ‘Waste for Life’, which creates poverty reducing solutions to environmental problems.
 Caroline launched the Engineering, social justice and peace network in 2004 with the first conference held at Queen’s University in Canada.

 Shehla Arif is an assistant professor of mechanical engineering at the University of Mount Union.
 Her current research and teaching focuses on reclaiming the goals of liberal education by emphasizing social and ecological dimensions of engineering work.
 She aims at supporting diversity and promoting sustainability by foregrounding the societal impacts of Engineering practice and thus preparing compassionate engineers who care about the well-being of fellow human beings, other life forms, and the planet.
 She is the lead editor of the International Journal of Engineering, Social Justice, and Peace.
 Her contributions range from creating novel Fluid Dynamics experiments to applying liberative pedagogies to teaching ThermalFluids Sciences.
 She obtained PhD in Mechanical Engineering from Northwestern University, IL, U.S.A followed by a post-doctoral research fellowship in Earth Sciences at McGill University, Canada.
 Her Masters in Mechanical Engineering is from Bucknell University, PA, U.S.A.
 She obtained B.E. from University of Engineering & Technology, Lahore, Pakistan.